Here are some examples of successful collaborations

 If you want to hire a teepee or book an ice cream experience, the Visit Buckinghamshire website is the place to go.
 However, BBF wanted to make the website more interactive to boost tourism.

 The team decided to create a promotional video, but they lacked the time, expertise and technical skills to do it themselves.
 They approached professional companies, but the costs were simply too high.

 Based on our High Wycombe campus, the team turned to us.
 That’s when we introduced them to a lecturer in the School of Media and Creative Industries.
 He explained students need to create five commerical films as part of their course, so it seemed like a brilliant opportunity for everyone.

 “The tourism sector is a major player in the Buckinghamshire economy, with approximately 2,300 businesses employing 23,000 people.
 More than £729 million is spent locally each year as a result of 10 million day trips and 1.1m overnight stays in the county.” – Lucy Dowson, Tourism Development Manager at BBF.

 The students were given the brief on how the video should look and feel – and they ran with it.
-They quickly proposed initital concepts and then the project got under way.
+They quickly proposed initial concepts and then the project got under way.

 While some of attractions already had footage, there were gaps that needed to be filled.
-Visiting various locations, Bucks students used their expertise and our industry-standard kit to capture the county.
+Visiting various locations, BNU students used their expertise and our industry-standard kit to capture the county.